CEEMS Exporter

 Emissions collector

-Emissions collector exports emissions factors from different sources.
+The Emissions collector exports emission factors from different sources.
 Depending on the source, these factors can be static or dynamic, i.e., varying in time.
-Currently, different sources supported by the exporter are:
+Currently, the different sources supported by the exporter are:

 - Electricity Maps which is capable of providing real time emission factors for different countries.